top of page

 In 2024, the Journal of Energy History published my peer-reviewed article "Provisioning Parks in Petrochemical America: Origins and Legacies of the Land and Water Conservation Fund" in a special issue on environmental histories of the oil industry.

 The article revises existing celebratory accounts of 1960s US conservation policy by showing how the attachment of federal offshore oil and gas revenues to national and state park funding models in that decade primarily serviced the needs of the oil and gas industry, while advancing covertly eugenic priorities.
-It has been nominated for two prizes this year by senior scholars: the Catherine Bauer Wurster Prize and the Alice Hamilton Prize.

-I developed these two publications separately from my dissertation project over the course of my Ph.D.
-They provide a basis for my next book project: a history of how American parks planning practices were shaped by distinct racial aims and political economies of energy production and consumption in the nineteenth and twentieth centuries.
-I will continue my research for this project this summer with the support of a John Nolen Research Grant from the Cornell University Manuscripts & Archives.
+I developed the above two peer-reviewed publications separately from my dissertation project over the course of my Ph.D.
+They provide a basis for my next book project: a history of how American parks planning practices were shaped by distinct political economies of energy production and consumption in the nineteenth and twentieth centuries.

 /